DR. KALKSTEIN BIOGRAPHY

 Additionally, Kalkstein’s lab is presently working with various urban areas in the U.S.

-and instituting plans to develop LAUCC-like
+to quantify heat-health relationships and instituting plans to develop LAUCC-like

 “cool cities collaboratives” within these areas.
 One of these collaborations is with the